-Hartpury College is an Associate Faculty of the University, though legally and financially an autonomous institution with over 1,100 students studying Foundation Degrees and Masters programmes.
-The unaudited financial statements of Hartpury College to 31 July 2008 showed total turnover of £22m, of which Higher Education contract income was £4.7m, with a surplus of £0.7m.
+Hartpury College is an Associate Faculty of the University, though legally and financially an autonomous institution, with over 1,300 students studying Foundation Degrees and Masters programmes.
+The unaudited financial statements of Hartpury College to 31 July 2009 showed total turnover of £24m, of which Higher Education contract income was £3.9m, and achieved a break even in income and expenditure.
 The College also hosts students from the University's Faculty of Health and Life Sciences.

 Hartpury's development plans support the national objectives of having 50% of 18-30 year olds in higher education by 2010.
-The College is therefore now running over 20 Foundation Degree programmes in conjunction with the University with part time options available in several areas thus widening possible participation.
+The College is, therefore, now running over 20 Foundation Degree programmes in conjunction with the University with part time options available in several areas thus widening possible participation.
 Validation of new programmes takes place every year in conjunction with the University in response to market needs.
 The College is participating in the "Aim Higher" scheme to raise awareness of Higher Education opportunities available to Further Education students in the College.
-In 2007/08 the College's student tuition fee income was £1.7m of which £1.0m related to UK Higher Education students, £0.4m to non EU Students and £0.3m to UK Further Education students.
+In 2008/09, the College's student tuition fee income was £1.7m of which £1.0m related to UK Higher Education students, £0.4m to non EU Students and £0.3m to UK Further Education students.